I want Raspberry Pi now! Can't wait to bake!

 There is one thing about the Raspberry Pi that you have to do and understand is that it's not something you just willy nilly about like an apple product and go "ohh, I think I'll install THIS app today" It simply doesn't roll like that.
 Coming from the age of computers where some assembly is required I feel right at home with the raspberry pi.
 Although the base unit itself is $35.
 You get nothing else with this card. everything else you have to buy.
 Luckily!
 Since I've been in the IT industry for many of years.
 I've amassed a collection of 'stuff' which normally you would have to buy.

-- HP F1290A 5.25v 2.5amp power supply – I got this power supply laying around from an old HP palm that someone at the computer store I worked at a long time ago had.
-The reason why 5.25volts is in reference to Adafruit just buying a 5v power supply is not adequate as the more load that’s on the line the more DC power “sagging” happens. the raspberri pi operates within the range of 5.25v and 4.7v anything lower then 4.7v results in failed network connectivity, bad or missing keyboard commands, or missing SD card or corrupt SD card errors.
-Hook a 5.25v load to the Raspberri Pi and it -should- drop down to an even 5v which is perfect.
+- HP F1290A 5.25v 2.5amp power supply - I got this power supply laying around from an old HP palm that someone at the computer store I worked at a long time ago had.
+The reason why 5.25volts is in reference to Adafruit just buying a 5v power supply is not adequate as the more load that's on the line the more DC power "sagging" happens. the raspberry pi operates within the range of 5.25v and 4.7v anything lower than 4.7v results in failed network connectivity, bad or missing keyboard commands, or missing SD card or corrupt SD card errors.
+Hook a 5.25v load to the Raspberry Pi and it -should- drop down to an even 5v which is perfect.